 V. Other Information

-2. Photo-taking, video and sound recording are prohibited during the forum.
+2. Photo-taking and video-taping are prohibited during the forum.

 or contact International Team of Taipei Film Commission at: